jleape/HyperionTransit/README.md

 * **Corridor Segments** - demand, capacity and saturation by segment by corridor.

 * **O-D Pairs** - Transit Trips, Auto Trips, Transit Travel Time, Auto Travel Time, Travel Time Ratio (ratio of transit travel time to auto travel time), Travel Time Lost (difference of Transit Travel Time and Auto Travel Time multiplied by Transit Trips)

-HyperionTransit is property of Jonathan Hoagland Leape, licensed to Transmilenio S.A. for unlimited internal use.